onur-CK/pp1reviews/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    -
+    -Repository settings.
-    -
+    -Go to settings and click pages section.
-    -
+    -Click branch menu and select main and save.

-The live link can be found here -" "
+The live link can be found here [Product Reviews](https://onur-ck.github.io/pp1reviews/)

 ## Credits